twse/random-stuff/Third-Party Notices.md

 The use of that source code is subject to regulations made by Astrodienst Zurich, and the code is not in the public domain.
 This copyright notice must not be changed or removed by any user of this program.

 All changes and additions to the original code (Astrolog 5.40) are copyright (c) 1998-2007 by Carl-Magnus Olsson.

-This customized and extended port of Astrolog for MS Windows to IBM OS/2 by Carl-Magnus Olsson (see top of file for contact information).

 None of these notices may be changed or removed for any reason.